openebs-archive/openebs-docs/docs/cstor.md

 **Create a Pool :** Create a new pool with all the configuration.
 It is typical to start a pool with 3 pool instances on three nodes.
 Currently RAID types supported for a given pool instance are STRIPE and MIRROR.
 A pool needs to be created before storage classes are created.
 So, pool creation is the first configuration step in the OpenEBS configuration process.

-**Add a new pool instance** : (Not supported in OpenEBS 0.8, refer to the  [cStor roadmap](#cstor-roadmap).
-A new pool instance may need to be added for many different reasons.
+**Add a new pool instance** : A new pool instance may need to be added for many different reasons.
+Refer to the [cStor Pool roadmap](#cstor-roadmap) for getting minimum supported version.
 Few example scenarios  are:

 - New node is being added to the Kubernetes cluster and the disks in the new node need to be considered for persistent volumes storage
 - An existing pool instance is full in capacity and it cannot be expanded as either local disks or network disks are not available.
 Hence, a new pool instance may be needed for hosting the new volume replicas.
 - An existing pool instance is fully utilized in performance and it cannot be expanded either because CPU is saturated or more local disks are not available or more network disks or not available.
 A new pool instance may be added and move some of the existing volumes to the new pool instance to free up some disk IOs on this instance.

-**Expand a given pool instance :** (Not supported in OpenEBS 0.8, refer to the [cStor roadmap](#cstor-roadmap).  cStor Pools support thin provisioning, which means that the volume replica that resides on a given cStor pool can be given much bigger size or quota than the physical storage capacity available in the pool.
+**Expand a given pool instance :**  cStor Pools support thin provisioning, which means that the volume replica that resides on a given cStor pool can be given much bigger size or quota than the physical storage capacity available in the pool.
 When the actual capacity becomes nearly full (80% or more for example), the pool instance is expanded by adding a set of disks to it.
 If the pool instance's disk RAID type is STRIPE, then the disks can be added in any multiples of disks (1 disk or more) at a time, but if the type is any of the RAIDZx, then the expansion is done by adding any multiples of RAIDZ groups (1 group or more).
+Refer to the [cStor Pool roadmap](#cstor-roadmap) for getting minimum supported version.

-**Delete a pool instance** : (Not supported in OpenEBS 0.8, refer to the  [cStor roadmap](#cstor-roadmap) .
-When a Kubernetes node needs to be drained in a planned manner, then the volume replicas in the pool instance that resides on that node need to be drained by moving them to other pool instance(s).
+**Delete a pool instance** : When a Kubernetes node needs to be drained in a planned manner, then the volume replicas in the pool instance that resides on that node need to be drained by moving them to other pool instance(s).
 Once all the volume replicas are drained, the pool instance is deleted.
+Refer to the [cStor Pool roadmap](#cstor-roadmap) for getting minimum supported version.

 ## cStor Volume snapshots